Are Go-Karts Legal in Neighborhoods?

 If you own a racing or an off-road go-kart, instead of driving it in your neighborhood, you should really be driving it at their designated areas.
 Racing go-karts should only be driven on the race track, as they are specifically designed for them.
 This makes it much safer for you and also for others.

 Off-road go-karts should be driven on trails or areas that are approved.
 This can include designated trails, forest tracks, beaches or mountain trails.
-If you’ve managed to make your go-kart street legal, then you’re allowed to drive it on your neighborhood road without any issues, as long as you follow the rules.
+Unless your off-road go-kart is cleared for road use.

 In any case, it’s always best to drive your go-karts on the race track or on approved trails.
 Besides, won’t you enjoy racing against others more and trying to improve your lap times?
 Riding your go-kart in your neighborhood is also a safety risk to you and to your fellow neighbors.
 With that being said, let’s keep our karts on the track, where they belong!